Theoden-bernard/My_blockchain/src/compare_input/README.md

 };
 ```
 <br>
-After this initialisation my var i will brows my array until my input == str(on my structure) or the end of my array.
+After this initialisation my var i will browse my array until my input == str(in my structure) or the end of my array.

-And i will return a pointeur on the head of my linked list
+And i will return a pointer on the head of my linked list

 <u>For exemple</u>: <br>
 **head** == [2]->[6]-> NULL